 This miniature book case is made from copper alloy, which has been embossed with geometric patterns (cont.)

-A basket made of woven palm leaves, with a conical lid with painted decoration.
-It is New Kingdom in (cont.)
+A New Kingdom basket made of woven palm leaves, with a conical lid with painted decoration.
+On long- (cont.)

 This pair of sandals is made of plaited reed, palm leaves, and papyrus, with pointed and curled toes (cont.)